mpruna/Docker_Recipies/Docker_Images/README.md

 ### Docker images

 Docker is comprised of read only layers stacked on top of each other.
-This was a base for the container in use is formed.
+A base image is the foundation for  every container.
 An image can reference a parent image, and the image at the bottom is the base image.
 ![IMG](https://github.com/mpruna/Docker_Recipies/blob/master/images/image_layers.png)